 Keep the Room Feeling Fresh with an Essential Oil Diffuser

 Use an essential oil diffuser to let your guests fill the space with some of their favourite aromas — bonus points for having holiday scents on hand!
-Aroma Sculpt Diffuser by Jillian Harris, Saje.
+Aroma Om Diffuser, Saje.